sojoner/scala-fp-domainmodeling/README.md

-# Functional Domain Modeling in Java
+# Functional Domain Modeling in Scala

 I tried to implement some examples from this slides.